2halfone/spring-mono/README.md

 ## 📋 Project Overview

-This Spring Microservices architecture consists of three main services:
+This Spring Microservices architecture consists of:
 - **Auth Service** (Port 9081) - Authentication and authorization service
-- **Chat Service** (Port 9082) - Chat/messaging service
 - **Gateway Service** (Port 9080) - API Gateway and routing service
+- **Future API Services** - To be implemented as needed

 ---